 Have you ever imagined or experienced not liking something you’ve made in the past because you just felt it was not very good?
 Well, that is exactly how many artists have felt about their own songs over the years, even their most popular ones!

-Read on to find out some surprising facts about some of the world’s most popular and iconic sounds and how the people who made them felt about them.
+Read on to discover some surprising facts about the world’s most popular and iconic sounds and the feelings of the people who created them.

 “Put Your Hearts up” – Ariana Grande